pymssql/pymssql/docs/ref/_mssql.rst

     This class represents an MS SQL database connection.
 You can make queries and obtain results through a database connection.

-    You can create an instance of this class by calling constructor :func:`_mssql.connect()`.
+    You can create an instance of this class by calling :func:`_mssql.connect()`.
 It accepts the following arguments.
 Note that you can use keyword arguments, instead of positional arguments.